memtrip/SQLKing/README.md

 SQLKing
 ======================

-SQLKing is an Android SQLite ORM powered by an annotation preprocessor, tables are defined by Model classes and CRUD classes expose an expressive api for executing SQLite queries.
+SQLKing is an Android SQLite ORM powered by an annotation preprocessor, tables are defined by @Table annotations and CRUD classes expose an expressive api for executing SQLite queries.
-####Gradle dependency####
+####Gradle dependencies####
 ```groovy
 dependencies {
     apt 'com.memtrip.sqlking:sqlking-preprocessor:1.0'